Woman Organizing Her Belongings

 1. Be honest about why you want to lay off employees

 During a retrenchment exercise, employers must be honest when informing employees why they were laid off.
-This helps build trust with employees and prevent misunderstandings or rumours from circulating.
+This helps build trust with employees and prevent misunderstandings or rumors from circulating.

 2. Be compassionate when employees leave, even if they had a short time working for you